Prakharcodes433/Stock-Ticker/README.md

 * *Frontend: HTML, CSS, JavaScript (React, Vue, or Next.js are popular frameworks)*

-* *Backend: Node.js, Python, or a similar language to handle API requests*
+* *Backend: Node.js, Python, or a similar language to handle API requests* Data Sources: APIs from providers like Finage, yfinance, or Coinmarketcap